Verify Googlebot IP Address: Reverse DNS, 66.249, and IP Ranges

 Where IP lookup fits

 Use IP Address Lookup or IP Location for broad context such as ASN, network owner, and location.
-Use reverse DNS and forward DNS for the crawler identity check.
+Use reverse DNS, PTR records, and forward DNS for the crawler identity check.

 They answer different questions.